paulin-crtn/ans-saa/iam/README.md

 - `300` maximum per account (soft limit)
 - No limit for number of users in a group
-- Cannot login to IAM Groups
+- Cannot log in to IAM Groups
 - Groups can have policies attached to them (**Inline** or **Managed**)
 - A user can be part of multiple group: he inherits the policies of all the groups he is in + his own policy
 - No group with all users by default (need to be created and managed if needed)